ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 }
 ```

-Now, when our certificate file generated, we can use it in kubectl.
-To do that we will update default kubectl config file (actually we will create it) to use the proper certs and connection options.
+Now, when our certificate file is generated, we can use it in kubectl.
+To do that we will update the default kubectl config file (actually we will create it) to use the proper certs and connection options.
 ```bash
 {
 kubectl config set-cluster kubernetes-the-hard-way \